Research

 Online Shopping Access and Retail Pricing Behavior

-Online shopping has been expanding rapidly in the past decade.
-At the same time, recent studies suggest that prices of physical stores are becoming more flexible.
-What are the effects of online competition on the pricing behavior of traditional retailers?
-I start by providing empirical evidence from scanner data that consumers' access to online markets affects the pricing behavior of brick-and-mortar stores.
-By exploiting within-product variation across geographic markets, I show that a higher online spending share is associated with higher price flexibility, smaller price changes, less prevalent sales, and lower price dispersion within narrow categories of goods.
-I conjecture that online shopping makes it easier for consumers to compare goods and their prices across sellers.
-These changes in buyers' shopping behavior might affect the firm-level demand elasticity, therefore the pricing behavior of traditional stores.
+The rapid expansion of online shopping has reshaped traditional retail markets over the past decade.
+At the same time, recent studies suggest that prices in physical stores are becoming more flexible.
+This paper provides new empirical evidence using scanner data to show how consumers' access to online markets affects the pricing behavior of brick-and-mortar stores.
+By exploiting within-product variation across geographic markets, I demonstrate that a higher share of online spending is associated with increased price flexibility, smaller price adjustments, and reduced price dispersion within narrow categories of goods.
+I hypothesize that online shopping reduces consumers' marginal search costs, increasing retailer-level demand elasticity and driving changes in the pricing behavior of traditional stores.
 I find supporting evidence for this hypothesis: the effects of online shopping access are particularly strong in markets with a larger share of bargain hunters – buyers who shop online and are more likely to purchase a given product from different retail chains.
+A sticky-price model with sequential consumer search suggests that lower marginal search costs due to online shopping intensify competition among traditional retailers, leading to more frequent but smaller price changes and lower overall price dispersion.
+The calibrated model suggests that online shopping access has long-term effects on inflation dynamics by altering pricing behavior beyond a one-time reduction in markups.

 Online spending shares by category